IgorCandido/Hazzlenut/README.md

 Work list:

 - Workout a way to hold user data (mainly to keep the userId for future calls to the api) - Likely same actor as the token or new actor
+    - Need now to hook up the UserInfo into the TokenGuardian logic so that when we reAuthenticate user kill and create new UserInfo
 - Implement twitch get followers (for now polling)
 - Understand if we need to drop user info when the we get new OAuthToken (not refresh but re-authenticate)
 - Write the flow for get followers on a cycle and then publish those to whoever is interested (Events and likely actor on a schedule)